monicagiraldochica/bash_tutorial/docs/iteration.md

 ## From `for` to `while`

-Every loop that you write using the `for` command can also be written with the `while` command.
+Every loop that you write using `for` can also be written with `while`.
 The results will be the same, but sometimes one of them will be more efficient and easier to code than the other.

 - You should use the **for** command when you want to iterate through **all the elements** of an array.
 - You should use the **for** command when iterating through **the indices** of an array (either all or a subset of them).